-There a plethora of attractions across Nadi, Denarau and Lautoka, that will appeal to everyone from backpackers to denizens of 5-Star hotels.
-Activities range from visiting historical monuments (such as the Momi Guns pictured above) to shopping, scuba diving, trekking or clubbing.
+Nadi, Denarau & Lautoka attractions offer something for everyone.
+Sights range from historical monuments (such as the Momi Guns pictured above) to activities such as shopping, scuba diving, trekking or clubbing.

-It’s generally pretty quiet round Nadi but there are a few local nightclubs in town, which can be entertaining but full of drunks.
-The best local place is Ed’s, a nightclub in the Martintar area midway between Nadi Town and the airport.
-The best place to meet locals and lonely flight attendants are the hotels such as the Tanoa, Mocambo for weekend dances.
+It’s generally pretty quiet round Nadi but there are a few local nightclubs in town, which can be entertaining but at times may have their share of inebriated patrons.
+One of the best local places is Ed’s, a nightclub in the Martintar area midway between Nadi Town and the airport.
+If you’d like to meet locals it’s a good place to go.

 Other Things to do in Nadi Town